 Pre-selling: There are additional discounts if paid in full amount; Can customize the unit according to preferences; Newer amenities and facilities; No need for renovations, request improvements upon construction

 RFO: If available, home improvements; Discounts if rush sale; Enjoy the development; Amenities are readily available

 Now that you know the difference between the two, do you prefer to wait on a pre-selling condo?
 Or do you need a home to move into now?
 Vista Residences surely has a perfect property for you!
-You may want to check our University Series and Professional Series portfolio for a list of properties to choose from.
+You may want to check our condo properties in Manila and Quezon City portfolio for a list of properties to choose from.